MasqueradeOfSilence/pixar-in-a-box/simulation/code-simulation.md

 - Increase gravity? _This will speed up the particle as it falls.
 Making it negative will make it go up instead._
 - Change the mass of the particle? _This will slow down the particle as it falls._
 - Make the time step negative? _If you change the timestep from positive to negative as the physics simulation is running (it updates in real-time), you can cause the particle to bounce back up, effectively traveling backwards in time._

+Since we are simply tweaking existing variable values, there is no need to add code here.